dullroar/ten-steps-to-linux-survival/Step01.md

 But even so, there are some similarities.
 In both `bash`\drshl{bash}
 and `CMD.EXE`\drshl{CMD.EXE} the [`set`](http://linux.die.net/man/1/set)\drcmd{set}
-command shows you all environment variables that have been set:
+command shows you all environment variables that have been set.
+Here's `bash`:

 \drcap{set command in bash}
 ```